So, how did we stay positive during the Pandemic… or not?

 Like many others, I really missed seeing my children.
 I am so grateful I did not live entirely alone; like some, that would have been worse.
 One of the things you must do to stay positive is to be grateful for something.
 Even the slightest thing is almost enough to keep you from becoming morose or depressed.

-Not many people remember the movie Pollyanna, an American Disney drama with a smattering of comedy based on Pa 1913 novel by Eleanor H. Porter.
+Not many people remember the movie Pollyanna, an American Disney drama with a smattering of comedy based on A 1913 novel by Eleanor H. Porter.
 Pollyanna is about a young girl who finds herself orphaned and sent to live with her Aunt Polly.
 She always tries to see the good side of life; no matter the situation, she always finds something to be glad about.
 She makes many friends in the small town with her positive attitude.
-Later she falls out of a tree and breaks her leg (I think, as I recall it).
-She then becomes extremely depressed; it takes the whole town to help her return to her normal happy self and heal.
+Later, she falls out of a tree and breaks her leg (I think, as I recall it).
+She then becomes extremely depressed; it takes the whole town to help her return to her normal, happy self and heal.

 There are two views regarding this Pollyanna Technique.
 Some of us grew up being always admonished to see the good side of things like Pollyanna.
-Others have belittled this attitude as being unrealistic and unproductive.
+Others have belittled this attitude as unrealistic and unproductive.
 This view says you must own your sorrows and, if at all possible, share them.
 It is good to reach out for help.
-However, someplace in the middle could be a way to move forward.
-Sometimes continuing to feel bad about a situation keeps you from moving on to a happier state.
+However, somewhere in the middle could be a way to move forward.
+Sometimes, continuing to feel bad about a situation keeps you from moving on to a happier state.

 A well-known hymn emphasizes this, and the chorus is as follows.